-Research and Development Tax Credit: A refundable tax credit equal to 10% of the first $2 million in eligible expenditures and 2.5% of eligible expenses above $2 million is available for qualified businesses engaged in R&D activities.
+Research and Development Tax Credit: A non-refundable tax credit equal to 10% of the first $2 million in eligible expenditures and 2.5% of eligible expenses above $2 million is available for qualified businesses engaged in R&D activities.
 Credit may be carried forward up to 15 years.

-Minnesota Job Creation Fund: Businesses that create at least 10 jobs and make a capital investment of at least $500,000 may receive discretionary cash grants.
+Minnesota Job Creation Fund (MJCF): Businesses that create at least 10 jobs and make a capital investment of at least $500,000 may receive discretionary cash grants.
 To qualify, a company must meet certain job creation, prevailing wage, and capital investment targets which vary depending on the location of the project.
 Eligible businesses may receive up to $3,000 per job, per year and up to 7.5% in rebates for real property improvements.
 The program has an award maximum of $1,000,000, unless a company is investing $25M and creating 200 new jobs.
 Then, the award maximum is up to $2,000,000.

 Border Cities Enterprise Zone Program: This program provides tax credits to qualifying businesses that locate or expand in the cities of Breckenridge, Dilworth, East Grand Forks, Moorhead, or Ortonville.